Strumenta/SmartReader/docfx_project/articles/tutorial.md

 ## AddInfo Method

 A custom operation takes in input an element.
+This element:
-This element is the extracted article, if it is a custom operation at the end, or the whole content retrieved, if it is a custom operation at the start.
-To manipulate the element we use the [AngleSharp library](https://anglesharp.github.io/) which is used by StmartReader to parse HTML.
+- contains the **whole content retrieved**, when it is a custom operation at the start of the process
+- or **the extracted article**, when it is a custom operation at the end

+To manipulate the element we use the [AngleSharp library](https://anglesharp.github.io/) which is used by SmartReader to parse HTML.

-In our example custom operation, we add a notice at the end of the article extracted at the end of the last `<div>` found.
+In our example custom operation, we append a notice at the end of the last `<div>` found, in the final part of the article extracted.

 ```
         static void AddInfo(AngleSharp.Dom.IElement element)